Quality learning practices

 - contextualise selected University generic graduate attributes for the discipline and year level of the course

-Effective learning outcomes are important for students because they provide them with a:
+Effective learning outcomes are important for students because they provide:

-- framework to guide and focus their studies
+- A framework to guide and focus their studies

-- discipline-specific set of statements that articulate with graduate attributes and/or discipline standards at course and/or university level (UoW 2004).
+- A discipline-specific set of statements that integrate graduate attributes and/or discipline standards at course and/or university level (UoW 2004).